Skip to Main Content

 • would lead to substantial disruption of the orderly operation of the school.

-It is the responsibility of the faculty adviser to supervise the production of the Lantern, enforce the reasonable limitations to freedom of expression listed above, ensure adherence to this editorial policy, communicate content concerns with the administration, and teach the Lantern staff about free and responsible expression and professional standards for English and journalism.
-The adviser also determines what students may join the Lantern staff, sets the policies for staff dismissal, and dismisses students violating these policies.
+It is the responsibility of the faculty adviser to supervise the production of TFL, enforce the reasonable limitations to freedom of expression listed above, ensure adherence to this editorial policy, communicate content concerns with the administration, and teach TFL staff about free and responsible expression and professional standards for English and journalism.
+The adviser also determines what students may join TFL staff, sets the policies for staff dismissal, and dismisses students violating these policies.

-Frederick Journalism holds the copyright for all content published in the Lantern, whether created by the Lantern staff or submitted for inclusion by a reader.
-No part of the Lantern may be reproduced by any electronic or physical means without prior permission of the Lantern adviser.
+Frederick Journalism holds the copyright for all original content published in TFL, whether created by the Lantern staff or submitted for inclusion by a reader.
+No part of TFL may be reproduced by any electronic or physical means without the prior permission of the program adviser.

 WRITTEN CONTENT

-All story content must be original and generated by the Lantern staff.
-Any non-staff pieces by Frederick students or staff require the original author’s permission in writing.
-If writing is sent directly to the Lantern with intent for publication, that act of submission constitutes permission.
+All story content must be original and generated by TFL staff.
+Any non-staff pieces by Frederick students or staff require the original author’s permission to publish in writing.
+If writing is sent directly to TFL with the intent of publication, that act of submission constitutes permission.

-While the Lantern staff will not alter any interview quotes with respect to context, the staff reserves the right to edit any and all text to adhere to proper grammatical conventions and style.
-All text will adhere to the reasonable restrictions to free speech outlined in the “General Philosophy” section.
+While TFL staff will not alter any interview quotes with respect to context, the staff reserves the right to edit any and all text to adhere to proper grammatical conventions and style.
+All text will adhere to the reasonable restrictions on free speech outlined in the “General Philosophy” section.

-That being said, the Lantern does have a journalistic agenda.
-As Frederick High’s news website, we adhere to the school’s mission of promoting student well-being and encouraging healthy physical, social, academic, and emotional behaviors.
-We may print stories that question how well the school fosters these behaviors, but we will never endorse anything destructive to student well-being.
-We are also committed to promoting good journalism.
-We will only present perspectives or opinions grounded by verifiable reality-based truth — not on falsehoods or misleading information.
+That being said, TFL does have a journalistic agenda.
+As Frederick High’s news website, TFL adheres to the school’s mission of promoting student well-being and encouraging healthy physical, social, academic, and emotional behaviors.
+TFL may print stories that question how well the school fosters these behaviors, but TFL will never endorse anything destructive to student well-being.
+TFL is also committed to promoting good journalism.
+TFL will only present perspectives or opinions grounded in verifiable, reality-based truth, not falsehoods or misleading information.
 For example, we will never run an op-ed promoting the Flat Earth movement.
-The earth is spherical, the science has been settled since Roman times, and if someone disagrees, they are incorrect.
-We refuse to provide a platform for nonsense.
+The earth is spherical, the science has been settled since Ancient Greece, and if someone disagrees, they are incorrect.
+TFL refuses to provide a platform for nonsense.

 IMAGES AND MULTIMEDIA

-All artwork created and photographs taken by the Lantern staff are for the exclusive use of the Frederick Lantern, though the Lantern editors or adviser may consent for the photos to be used by others with permission.
+All artwork created and photographs taken by the Lantern staff are for the exclusive use of the TFL, though TFL editors or advisers may consent for the photos to be used by others with permission.
 Images may not contain obscenity, nudity, sexually suggestive behavior, copyrighted material, gang signs, criminal activity (including drug use), acts of violence, or discriminatory signs or symbols.
 All questionable content will be referred to the FHS administration before inclusion.
-Additionally, the Lantern staff may edit and retouch photos that do not meet standards of quality for inclusion in our publication (focus, brightness, colorization, etc).
+Additionally, TFL staff may edit and retouch photos that do not meet standards of quality for inclusion in our publication (size, shape, focus, brightness, colorization, etc.) so long as that editing does not alter the context of the image.

-If a parent or guardian has completed a request with the administration for his or her child to not be photographed prior to publication, their child will not appear in any photos nor will be interviewed for the Lantern.
-All survey results or data collected by the Lantern will remain anonymous.
+If a parent or guardian has completed a request with the administration for his or her child to not be photographed prior to publication, their child will not appear in any photos nor will be interviewed for TFL.
+All survey results and analytic data collected by TFL will remain anonymous.

 ADVERTISING

-The Lantern editors and any ad management company employed by the Lantern may choose to sell advertisement space on the site to local businesses.
-The Lantern adviser will develop the legal paperwork and price structure for any and all ads, and the editors or their staff will find businesses interested in buying ad space, ensuring all paperwork is complete, creating or obtaining the ad, and placing the ad in the Lantern.
-The Lantern will not run advertising without a proper signature on the advertising contract by the client (the contract must contain terms of payment, content, size, and publishing dates).
+TFL editors and any ad management company employed by TFL may choose to sell advertisement space on the site to local businesses.
+TFL’s adviser will develop the legal paperwork and price structure for any and all ads, and TFL editors or their staff will find businesses interested in buying ad space, ensure all paperwork is complete, create or obtain the ad, and place the ad in rotation.
+TFL will not run advertising without a proper signature on the advertising contract by the client (the contract must contain terms of payment, content, size, and publishing dates).
 If the client violates the contract or misses a payment, their ad will be pulled.
 If an ad runs with errors, the adviser may offer the client a partial refund of no more than 40% or extend the range of publishing dates.

-All advertisements, whether created by the Lantern staff or provided by the paying sponsor, must adhere to the guidelines for written content and images.
+All advertisements, whether created by TFL staff or provided by the paying sponsor, must adhere to the guidelines for written content and images.
 Anyone under the age of 18 appearing in an advertisement must have a model consent form on file even if the business provided the advertisement.
-Advertisements must be clearly crafted in the form of traditional adverts—the Lantern does not publish “sponsored content” articles or include any commercial speech in its news features.
+Advertisements must be clearly crafted in the form of traditional adverts—TFL does not publish “sponsored content” articles or include any commercial speech in its news features.

-The Lantern will not accept advertising for products that are illegal for minors to purchase or for products that go against the promotion of student well-being.
-Ultimately, the Lantern adviser and school administration must approve all advertisers and may reject any businesses that violate these principles.
-The Frederick Lantern will not run personal or classified advertising.
+TFL will not accept advertising for products that are illegal for minors to purchase or for products that go against the promotion of student well-being.
+Ultimately, TFL’s adviser and school administration must approve all advertisers and may reject any businesses that violate these principles.
+TFL will not run personal or classified advertising.

-Acceptance of advertising does not constitute an endorsement by the Lantern, Frederick High School, the St. Vrain Valley School District, or any individual staff member of the Lantern, FHS, or SVVSD.
+Acceptance of advertising does not constitute an endorsement by TFL, Frederick High School, the St. Vrain Valley School District, or any individual staff member of the Lantern, FHS, or SVVSD.

 OBITUARIES & DEATH

-Should a Frederick student, staff member, or alumnus die anytime during the school year, the Lantern will defer to the wishes of the family on how to cover the loss to our school community.
+Should a Frederick student, staff member, or alumnus die anytime during the school year, TFL will defer to the wishes of the decedent’s family on how to cover the loss to our school community.
 Should the family of the deceased desire an obituary, one will be provided within a reasonable amount of time after the tragedy.
-The obituary will be restricted to the circumstances regarding the death, the contributions the person made to the school community, and quotes from survivors about how they will miss that person (note that this is limited to simple testimonials—the Lantern will not print poems written for the deceased or anything else that would constitute an elaborate memorial).
-The obituary must be approved by the family and the administration before it runs, and specific details (like cause of death) may be withheld if requested by either party.
+The obituary will be restricted to the circumstances regarding the death, the contributions the person made to the school community, and quotes from survivors about how they will miss that person (note that this is limited to simple testimonials—TFL will not print poems written for the deceased or anything else that would constitute an elaborate memorial).
+The obituary must be approved by both the decedent’s family and the school administration before it runs, and specific details (like cause of death) may be withheld if requested by either party.

 ERRORS

-The Lantern staff is intent on checking, editing, and proofreading for all mistakes and tries to guard against carelessness, bias, and distortion by emphasis or omission.
+TFL staff is intent on checking, editing, and proofreading for all mistakes and tries to guard against carelessness, bias, and distortion by emphasis or omission.
 However, mistakes may appear in our content due to human error.
-The staff apologizes for any such occurrences, and if factual errors occur, the Lantern will run article corrections or retractions (and note the date and manner of the correction).
+The staff apologizes for any such occurrences, and if factual errors occur, TFL will run article corrections or retractions (and note the date and manner of the correction).

 Activate Search